UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To find the Price to Compare, check the detail pages of your utility bill instead of the main summary page.

-If you are struggling to locate the rate on your paper bill, you can visit your state’s official energy choice website, such as PA Power Switch or the Public Utilities Commission of Ohio’s Apples to Apples, or simply call your utility provider directly to ask for the current residential Price to Compare.
+If you are struggling to locate the rate on your paper bill, you can visit your state’s official energy choice website, such as PA Power Switch or the Public Utilities Commission of Ohio’s Apples to Apples, or simply call your utility provider directly to ask for your current residential Price to Compare.

 A man points to a formula: (Price to Compare - New Rate) x Usage, showing how to calculate utility savings.